canweriotnow/octopress/source/_posts/2013-04-02-the-difficulty-of-chaotic-good.markdown

 ---
 layout: post
 title: "The Difficulty of Chaotic Good"
-date: 2013-03-23 22:29
+date: 2013-04-02 22:29
 comments: true
 categories: [alignment, work, ethics]
 ---

 So in a delightful twist, Michael O. Church has brought in the concept of D&D [ethical alignments](http://michaelochurch.wordpress.com/2013/03/18/gervais-macleod-11-alignment-and-careers/) to the corporate hierarchy/career discussion.

-He quite correctly place the "Technocrat", i.e., the "postive sociopath", or the person who wants to accomplish something beneficial without regard to corporate politics or any other tengential concerns, in the "charotic good" category.
+He quite correctly places the "Technocrat", i.e., the "postive sociopath", or the person who wants to accomplish something beneficial without regard to corporate politics or any other tangential concerns, in the "chaotic good" (or at least, "neutral good") category.

-I've seen myself as "chaotic good" long before this series of posts, or beforße I ever thought of applying the D&D alignment categories to roles at work.
+I've seen myself as "chaotic good" long before this series of posts, or before I ever thought of applying the D&D alignment categories to roles at work.
 It fits with my politics (anarchist-communist), with my gneral M.O. of getting things done (open source is always bettter, and it's always easier to ask for forgiveness than to get permission).
 It also fits with my general attitude toward work: if you want something brilliant, tell me what you want and get the fuck out of my way.
 If you want a mess, keep letting middle managers stick their fingers in the pie of my creative process.

 Church makes an excellent point, though, that the "technocrat" disposition, and the alignments it tends to entail (chaotic good to chaotic neutral) tend to be notoriously difficlut to manage.
 The only thing I think is missing from the series he's been doing on this issue is that if you're a programmer, [you weren't meant to have a boss](http://www.paulgraham.com/boss.html).